Ramcharitmanas: The Curse of Nārad Muni

 Nārad Muni was wandering in the Himalayan mountains and begins to think of Vishnu.
 He instantly falls into a deep meditative trance.
 Seeing the sage's state, Indra becomes apprehensive as he sees Nārad's trance as a threat to his own position as the chief of demigods in heaven.
 Indra asks Kamadeva to disturb Nārad's trance.
 Unable to defeat Narada, Kamadeva falls at Nārad's feet, addressing him with deep humility.
 Narada recalls all that happened to Shiva and becomes prideful of defeating Kamadeva.
 Shiva admonishes him not to repeat the story to Vishnu.

 Nārad visits Vishnu at his abode and unable to control his pride, re-tells his episode with Kamadeva, ignoring all that Shiva had advised.
 Vishnu further fans Nārad's pride by telling him that his steadfast vow of celibacy is so strong that he can never be smitten.
 Nārad then departs Vishnu's abode.
 Vishnu tells Laksmi that he has a plan and sets his illusory powers (maya) into operation.
 As Nārad departs Vaikuntha, Vishnu creates a beautiful illusory city with illusionary inhabitants.
 The city is ruled by King Sheelanidhi, who has a beautiful daughter called Vishvamohini.
 Nārad is intrigued with the city and decides to visit the king.
 Nārad sees the king's daughter and falls in love with her.
 The king explains that he wishes to marry his daughter to a suitable man.
 Nārad devises a plot to get the princess to choose him.

 Nārad approaches Vishnu and asks him for the gift of great beauty.
 Vishnu says that he will do only that which is beneficial to Nārad.
 The sage is glad at heart and thinks that with Vishnu's favor, the princess will surely choose him.
 Narad desired the appearance of Vishnu.
 He asked Lord to give him "Hari mukh", which translates into "face of Hari."
 The word "Hari" also refers to "monkey."
 Vishnu granted his wish by giving him face of a monkey.
 The entire royal court is aware of Nārad's appearance, but says nothing.
 The princess filled with rage as soon as she sees Nārad's ugly form and completely ignores him.
 When Narad sees his reflection in water he curses Vishnu, "You made me look like a monkey; therefore You shall have monkeys for Your mates.
 And as You have grievously wronged me, so shall You suffer the pangs of separation from Your wife."
 Vishnu accepts Nārad's curse and instantly withdraws his illusionary spell.

 Nārad realises that there is no city and there is no Visvamohini, and is dismayed at what he has done.
 He begs Vishnu to invalidate his curse.
-Vishnu explains that it was His will and advises Nārad to chant his name to absolve himself of any sin.
+Vishnu explains that it was His will and advises Nārad to chant Lord Shiva's name to absolve himself of any sin.
 Nārad returns to his abode chanting the praises of Ram.